ideafieldpro/ElkStack-Monitor-Response/README.md

 - After addressing some errors regarding email settings, the installation is successfully completed.
 - **File Permissions**: The presenter discusses how to change file permissions using Windows PowerShell.

-## Conclusion

-- **Accessing OS Ticket**: Instructions are given on how to access the OS Ticket URL and log in as an admin.
-- **Next Steps**: Viewers are encouraged to watch the next video, which will cover integrating OS Ticket into a tech stack for managing alerts.
+---

-- 25 - osTicket + ELK Integration
+## 18. osTicket + ELK Integration

-# Summary of Day 25

-## Objective

-- The main goal for Day 25 is to integrate OS Ticket with Elastic Stack and confirm the integration by sending a test alert.

-## Steps for Integration

 ### Accessing OS Ticket

-1. Log into the OS Ticket control panel.
+- Log into the OS Ticket control panel.
-2. Navigate to the Admin panel and select `Manage`, then `API`.
+- Navigate to the Admin panel and select `Manage`, then `API`.
-3. Click `Add New API Key`, entering the private IP address of the OS Ticket server if it's in the same Virtual Private Cloud (VPC), or the public IP if not.
+- Click `Add New API Key`, entering the private IP address of the OS Ticket server if it's in the same Virtual Private Cloud (VPC), or the public IP if not.

 ### Setting Up Elastic Stack

-1. Open the Elastic interface and go to `Management`.
+- Open the Elastic interface and go to `Management`.
-2. Select `Stack Management`, then `Alerts and Insights`.
+- Select `Stack Management`, then `Alerts and Insights`.
-3. Click on `Connectors` and choose to create a new connector.
+- Click on `Connectors` and choose to create a new connector.
-4. Start a free 30-day trial to enable API connections if you're using a free license.
+- Start a free 30-day trial to enable API connections if you're using a free license.

 ### Creating the Connector

-1. Use a webhook connector to send alerts from Elastic to OS Ticket.
+- Use a webhook connector to send alerts from Elastic to OS Ticket.
-2. Set up the webhook with the OS Ticket's IP address and API key.
+- Set up the webhook with the OS Ticket's IP address and API key.
-3. Configure the body for the webhook request using an XML payload example from OS Ticket’s GitHub page.
+- Configure the body for the webhook request using an XML payload example from OS Ticket’s GitHub page.

-## Troubleshooting Connection Issues
+### Troubleshooting Connection Issues

 - If encountering a timeout error during testing, check network connections:
     - SSH into the ELK server to verify IP addresses.